DavidGregory084/vertices/README.md

 ### FAQ

 Q. Why is `<some module>` missing?

 A. The stable modules that have `Handler` operations have been added.
 If there are new modules that you need please raise a PR.

 Q. Why is `<some method>` missing from the generated code?

 A. The Vert.x code generation process relies on annotations in the original Java code.
 Sometimes these annotations are missing for `Handler` methods that could be wrapped by *vertices*.
-The answer is to raise a PR against the corresponding Vert.x project to add the annotations ([see example](https://github.com/eclipse-vertx/vert.x/pull/2573)).
+The solution is to raise a PR against the corresponding Vert.x project to add the annotations ([see example](https://github.com/eclipse-vertx/vert.x/pull/2573)).

 ### Conduct